SpindleASA/spindle-guides/spindle.md

 ## What is Spindle ASA?
-ASA stands for Algorand Standard Asset, and represents the part of Spindle built on the Algorand Blockchain.
+ASA stands for Algorand Standard Asset and represents the part of Spindle built on the Algorand Blockchain.
 This includes our YARN token and all of our NFTs.

 ## Why use the blockchain?